jshmjs45/data_for_chem/README.md

 **--epochs** max epoch for training

-**--dim** hidden dimmension for the Siamese Network
+**--dim** hidden dimensions for the Siamese Network

 **--maxlen** the specified max length for input sequences (truncating or zero-padding when needed)

-**--mode** 0 : using all features, 1: remove steps, 2: remove reaction conditions, 3: remove steps and conditions
+**--mode** 0: using all features, 1: remove steps, 2: remove reaction conditions, 3: remove steps and conditions

 The default setting is shown as follows.